Date: 03 Aug 2020

 How to choose the right stroller for your child's needs and condition?

 You are out there actively looking for a special need stroller but there are so many options - luxurious carriages looking like prams, extra safe and rugged jogger strollers, ultra-light strollers, etc. Consider your child's actual needs and particular condition.
 Do they need extra safety or better comfort?
-Do they needs extra head support or maybe extra leg support?
+Do they need extra head support or maybe extra leg support?
 Do you intend to take regular walks in the park or maybe even jog with your precious little darling?
-Only then you should start consider variations such as shape, brand and color.
+Only then you should start considering variations such as shape, brand and color.

 Consider your lifestyle

 Do you do a lot of walking, jogging and other outdoors activities together with your child in a stroller?
 If yes, then maybe you need a stroller with a special suspension and safety systems pre-installed.
 Maybe you need an all-terrain stroller with bigger wheels and capable of clearing rough paths easily.

 Do you plan on traveling with the stroller?

 Portability of the stroller is essential if you're a regular adventure head who want to have a stroller that easily folded away and put in a trunk.
 If that is the case, then look for a stroller that can be folded or dissembled.

 Make sure to check the stroller's weight and assembly - how many parts it is made of and can they be easily dissembled and stowed away in a trunk.
 Additionally, Is the stroller maneuverable enough?
 Is it an outdoor type of a stroller, that is, built to protect the child from the elements and made of durable materials that would not deteriorate under the sun rays?